elemel/fungeoneer/chapters/05-knapsack.md

 T: 97
 ```

-You leave the example dungeon after 97 steps.
+You leave the example dungeon after 97 ticks.